-The bar for effective content marketing has been raised quite a few notches because the Internet is now a huge information repository, a crowded marketplace where everybody is seeking attention.
-Information overload and ad blindness are now facts of life.
+The bar for effective content marketing has risen quite a few notches.
+The Internet is now a huge information repository, a crowded marketplace where everybody is seeking attention.
+Information overload and ad blindness are facts of life.

 “Content marketing is the process of developing and sharing relevant, valuable, and engaging content to a target audience with the goal of acquiring new customers or increasing business from existing customers.”

-Client acquisition requires you to drive visitors to a sales funnel and you need to do so in an unobtrusive manner.
-Your content must not be self-centred and overly promotional in nature.
+To acquire new clients, you have to drive visitors to a sales funnel.
+You must do so in an unobtrusive manner.
+Do not publish content that is self-centred and overly promotional.
 People no longer respond when the feel they are “being sold to”.

-The content you publish on your website or blog needs to be informative and relevant to a user’s need, interest and motivation.
+The website content you publish must be informative and relevant.
 When people search the Internet, they express these requirements as a search query which expresses their search intent.

 Content Marketing in a Crowded Marketplace

-As an experienced content marketer, here’s my 10 point outline on how to write and promote content with a view of acquiring marketing leads, and building an audience that can subsequently be converted to buying customers.
+As an experienced content marketer, here’s my 10-point outline on how to write and promote content to acquire leads and to convert these leads to buying customers.

 - Analyse your niche market and discover what people need and want.